vzcaffaro/programming-languages-2020/assignment-1.md

 The programming techniques follow closely the lectures and the homework.
 Start from the the [template `fractions.hs`](src/templates/fractions.hs).
 Here are some remarks:

-- First you develop a library of functions to compute with natural numbers and with positive numbers.
+- First you develop a "library" of functions to compute with natural numbers and with positive numbers.
 In this part you will mostly use recursion.
 - Then you implement arithmetic of fractions.
 This implements the way you computed with fractions at school using the library functions.
+You will not have to directly use "O,S,I,T" in this part.
-- Finally, for testing, it is convenient to have functions that convert our numbers of type `NN`, `PN`, `Frac` to Haskell numbers and back.
+- Writing and reading larger successor numbers is tedious.
+Therefore it is convenient to have functions that convert our numbers of type `NN`, `PN`, `Frac` to Haskell numbers and back.
 Use these functions only for testing, not to implement the arithmetic on `NN`, `PN`, `Frac`.

 Hint: Spend some time on thinking about the logic behind each function.
 Once you have the idea, the solution will be short.
 Most of the functions are two-liners.